vanmooylipidomics/LOBSTAHS/README.md

 LOBSTAHS is described in:

 Collins, J.R., B.R.
 Edwards, H.F.
 Fredricks, and B.A.S.
 Van Mooy.
 2016.
 LOBSTAHS: An adduct-based lipidomics strategy for discovery and identification of oxidative stress biomarkers. *Analytical Chemistry* **88**:7154-7162; [doi:10.1021/acs.analchem.6b01260](http://dx.doi.org/10.1021/acs.analchem.6b01260)

+As part of Bioconductor, the package also now has its own dedicated DOI: [doi:10.18129/B9.bioc.LOBSTAHS ](http://dx.doi.org/10.18129/B9.bioc.LOBSTAHS )

+Please use both of these when citing LOBSTAHS in your own work.

 Adduct hierarchy and retention time window data for lipid classes BLL, PDPT, vGSL, sGSL, hGSL, hapGSL, and hapCER (package versions ≥ 1.1.2) are as described in: